-Greetings and welcome to this latest installation of the Senturus knowledge Series today.
-We’re pleased to be presenting to you on the topic of how to set up row-level Security in Power BI featuring a demo and discussion and of static and dynamic security implementation in Power BI before we get into the core content a few housekeeping items.
+Greetings and welcome to this latest installation of the Senturus Knowledge Series today.
+We’re pleased to be presenting the topic of how to set up row-level security in Power BI featuring a demo and discussion and of static and dynamic security implementation in Power BI before we get into the core content a few housekeeping items.

 Please feel free to use the GoToWebinar control panel to make this session interactive while we do mute all the Phones out of consideration of our presenters.
 We do encourage you to enter questions in the question section of the control panel.

-Similarly, you can minimize or restore the control panel to gain access to it using that Orange Box and while we do try to respond to all of our questions while the webinars and progress if we are unable to for whatever reason we will post it via a response document on Senturus.com, which leads naturally Me to the next question that we get frequently throughout the presentation is can I get a copy of today’s deck and the answer is absolutely it will be available at the URL.
-You see there?
-It’s senturus.com where if you go to the resources Tab and the resources Library, you will find the presentation as well as links to our fabulous other resources hundreds of other webinars tips and tricks and valuable free content.
+Similarly, you can minimize or restore the control panel to gain access to it using that orange box and while we do try to respond to all of our questions while the webinars and progress if we are unable to for whatever reason we will post it via a response document on senturus.com, which leads naturally me to the next question that we get frequently is can I get a copy of today’s deck and the answer is absolutely it will be available at the URL.
+You see there at senturus.com where if you go to the resources tab and select the resources Library, you will find the presentation as well as links to our fabulous other resources hundreds of other webinars tips and tricks and valuable free content.

 So make sure you bookmark that likewise the link is also in the chat window if you want to go get it right now.

-Our agenda today after some quick introductions will get into the meat of the presentation featuring row-level Security in the context of an overall Power BI deployment will feature some demos showing off static and dynamic row level security as well as cover some additional security considerations after which stick around we’ll do a brief Senturus so overview for those of you who may not be familiar with what we offer give you some great additional free resources and then we’ll wrap up at the end with the always testing Q&A I’m pleased to be joined today by my colleague Stephen vole Schlager vice president here at Senturus.
+Our agenda today after some quick introductions will get into the meat of the presentation featuring row-level security in the context of an overall Power BI deployment will feature some demos showing off static and dynamic row-level security as well as cover some additional security considerations after which stick around we’ll do a brief Senturus overview for those of you who may not be familiar with what we offer give you some great additional free resources and then we’ll wrap up at the end with the Q&A. I’m pleased to be joined today by my colleague Stephen Wullschleger vice president here at Senturus.

-He has an extensive background in bi operation and finance that spans 30 years during which time he’s LED numerous business analytics issue initiatives using Microsoft data tools and it’s watch the platform evolved from his initial use of version 1 of SQL server and Microsoft Access various capabilities and components of the Microsoft BI platform and an understanding Thinking of how to best leverage them is also responsible for having curated and actually delivering the preponderance of our Power BI training content, which is excellent.
-My name is Mike wine how I’m a director here at Senturus serve a number of different roles.
+He has an extensive background in BI operations and finance that spans 30 years during which time he’s led numerous business analytics issue initiatives using Microsoft data tools and it’s watch the platform evolved from his initial use of version 1 of SQL server and Microsoft access various capabilities and components of the Microsoft BI platform and thinking how to best leverage them is also responsible for having curated and actually delivering the preponderance of our Power BI training content, which is excellent.
+My name is Mike Weinhauer.
+I’m a director here at Senturus serve a number of different roles.
 But one of them is the MC of these of the knowledge series webinars.
 I’m pleased to be here with you today with that.
-I’ll hand the floor over to Mr. Vash Lego for the main part of the presentation.
+I’ll hand the floor over to Mr. Weinhauer for the main part of the presentation.

 Yes, thank you.

-Mike and welcome everyone to today’s topic on Power BI row-level security as Mike said our kind of outline today is going to give first sort of the context of how row-level security fits within kind of likes overall Power BI security framework and then do some demos of how to setup row level security both in a sort of static level or do a sort of night more Dynamic version and then we’ll kind of Step back and think about some of the sort of how think about security or sort of broader sort of security planning.
+Mike and welcome everyone to today’s topic on Power BI row-level security as Mike said, today I’ll give first sort of the context of how row-level security fits within kind of likes overall Power BI security framework and then do some demos of how to setup row level security both in a sort of static level or do a sort of night more Dynamic version and then we’ll kind of Step back and think about some of the sort of how think about security or sort of broader sort of security planning.
 So with that first point to make is if you think about Power BI security recognize that Power BI is an online SAS offering built on Azure and it’s got basically two clusters like a web front end and a back end.

-So whenever you go to app that powerbi.com to login, you actually connecting to their as your instance of Power BI, Yeah, and if you choose the premium service, then you can actually purchase sort of dedicated provisioned partitions instances of as your so you can have better control over your performance and those sorts of things and you know, that’s not the security around that is not really a subject of this but certainly something to think about like, how are you securing the communication pipe those sorts of things, you know, when is data encrypted when isn’t all important?
+So whenever you go to powerbi.com to login, you actually are connecting to their instance of Power BI, Yeah, and if you choose the premium service, then you can actually purchase dedicated provisioned partitions instances of as your so you can have better control over your performance and those sorts of things and you know, that’s not the security around that is not really a subject of this but certainly something to think about like, how are you securing the communication pipe those sorts of things, you know, when is data encrypted when isn’t all important?

-To think about and you know is part of some of our other sorts of training we kind of get in those in more detail.
-But the other important point to make about the infrastructure is it uses a user active directory for account authentication so soon as using your Office 365 account and so all the things related this user account security groups distribution list supply and can be used when you’re setting up row-level security and there’s a good white paper.
+The other important point to make about the infrastructure is it uses a user active directory for account authentication so soon as using your Office 365 account and so all the things related to this user account security groups distribution list supply and can be used when you’re setting up row-level security and there’s a good white paper.

 Or Microsoft published here.

-There’s a link at the bottom will have it other resources the kind of goes through some of these sort of basic security elements of Power BI, Slide second thing to think about when you think that security excuse me is how the data is stored and how its moved.
-So we’re talking about here is a Power BI data set that you’re publishing into a workspace on the service.
-And there’s this concept of you can actually either import data into your data set or you can use direct query which is basically a connection back to your original.
+There’s a link at the bottom will have it other resources the kind of goes through some of these sort of basic security elements of Power BI, second thing to think about when you think that security is how the data is stored and moved.
+So what we’re talking about here is a Power BI data set that you’re publishing into a workspace on the service.
+And there’s this concept you can actually either import data into your data set or you can use direct query which is basically a connection back to your original.

-It’s just that the actual Road data, which may not may or may not be and as I mentioned, we you the Power BI uses active directory the service uses active directory.
-So when you’re connecting to data sources when you’re setting up the security around that it uses whatever sort of the connection or login is to that, you know original Source system.
-We are connecting to the data once you actually then say share it and push the Power BI and do this row level security.
+It’s just that the actual data, which may not may or may not be and as I mentioned, we use the Power BI uses active directory the service uses active directory.
+So when you’re connecting to data sources when you’re setting up the security around that it uses whatever sort of the connection or login is to that, you know original source system.
+We are connecting to the data once you actually then say share it and push the Power BI and do this row-level security.

-T you have to break it out between there’s some data sources that don’t support roles carrying there some that are capable.
-So like the data sets everything you import that supports it and for the most part direct query supports it and then if you use the on premise gateway, then that can also sometimes enforce row-level Security on sources like SQL server and stuff like that.
-So we’ll focus today on some of the role level security.
+You have to break it out between there’s some data sources that don’t support roles carrying there some that are capable.
+So like the data sets everything you import that supports it and for the most part direct query supports it and then if you use the on premise gateway, then that can also sometimes enforce row-level security on sources like SQL server and stuff like that.
+So we’ll focus today on some of the role-level security.

 Then it’s going to filter the records so that I can only see those records of data or similarly K can only see her Canada record and that’s being done at the in this was basically introduced in Microsoft SQL server in 2015 and kind of gives that sort of fine-grained sort of Access Control that you might want to give to specific users and it’s transparent in the sense that it’s built into the That the application layer is not done at the application layer.
 It’s kind of built at the done at the database level.
 So if you’ve got other applications built on top you can it’ll all can enforce the same row level security and it gives you a chance to do some centralizing of the logic around which you want to set up your security table or your security permissions.

-So, you know an example is project management and then you might have people play more role more than one rule.
+So, you know an example is project management and then you might have people play more than one role.
 That’s okay.
 You can associate with then with more than one if you want to give like a manager permission over things overall.

-So I’ve been using we so we talked about this term static roll filters and I think the best way really is to dive into an example.
+So we talked about this term static roll filters and I think the best way really is to dive into an example.
 So, let’s see here.
 If I go to this, okay, so first just to level set our demonstration we set this up using the adventure works data set that’s common.

 You know, it’s Microsoft publicity has been used a lot for demos and stuff like that, but it’s simple and clear in well set up to support these sort of examples and probably a lot of people might be familiar with it already and my data set I set up here is just two tables if it look at my model view, if I look at my data view, you see I’ve got an internet sales table.

-So basically got sales order records and it’s got you know, the Quant is got the, you know, the order amount of the cost and the sales order amount and some dates and then I’ve also got a sales territory and focus on the sales territory group got North America Europe or Pacific and then if you look at my data model, we set up a relationship between those two tables.
+So basically got sales order records and quantity, the order amount of the cost and the sales order amount and some dates and then I’ve also got a sales territory and focus on the sales territory group got North America Europe or Pacific and then if you look at my data model, we set up a relationship between those two tables.
 And so and it’s basically doing a join on sales territory key to join them together.